Highlighting the civic projects, datasets, resources and people that make Madison better.

 An extension to the original SMS application, this unofficial API provides a web services wrapper around the Metro's transit data to enabled organizations to build their own Madison transit applications.
 Access:'

-This is awesome collection of web tools and APIs from Chris Keller.
+This is an awesome collection of web tools and APIs from Chris Keller.
 The services provide access to police and fire details from around Madison.

 An open source mapping tool to gather crowd sourced public input.